Configure a Phantom DN

 A phantom loop is shown with the prefix P. Above, superloops 64 and 68 are phantom loops.

-- If you need to create a phantom loop, refer to Configure a Phantom Superloop
+- To create a phantom loop, refer to Configure a Phantom Superloop

-- If you have an Option 11 switch, refer to Configure a Phantom Superloop to determine the TN number..
+- With an older Option 11, refer to Phantom Terminal Numbers to determine the useable TN's

 Configure a Phantom DN

-Now that the phantom loop is provisioned on the switch, we can configure a phantom DN in Overlay 10.
-The important feature is DCFW (default call forward) which is only prompted for Virtual Terminals.
+With a phantom loop built or provisioned on the PBX, we can configure a phantom DN in Overlay 10.
+The important feature is DCFW (default call forward) which is only prompted for Virtual TNs.
 This defines the "forward-to" number (max 31 digits), which may also be preceded by an access code (ACOD) if needed.
 An external call forward also requires CLS CFXA, and the appropriate NCOS level.
 Precede with an X to remove the DCFW.

 |REQ||NEW||Add new data|